CtrlK

 Actionability

 The skill provides structured sub-agent invocation templates with specific prompts and clear decision tables, which is good.
-However, the guidance is largely procedural/orchestration-level rather than executable code—the sub-agent prompts are templates with placeholders, and the actual work is delegated to other agents whose behavior isn't defined here.
-The bash command in Step 1 is concrete and executable.
+However, the guidance is largely procedural/orchestration-level rather than executable code—the sub-agent prompts are templates with placeholders, and the actual update logic is delegated entirely to other agents without concrete examples of what the updates look like.

 2 / 3